MUNComputerScienceSociety/MUNCS-Website/src/pages/events/february-2022-picoCAD-competition.md

 - Gamesfromscratch video: https://www.youtube.com/watch?v=KNzL5QCHZj0
 - Brandon James Greer on Youtube: https://www.youtube.com/watch?v=dMX0SI5Av-8 (there are a handful of great videos on their channel)
 - [The `#picocad-help` channel in Discord](https://discord.com/channels/514110851016556567/943927201714294816)
+- For texturing, you can use any tool you want; a good list of pixel art specific ones can be [found on the lospec website](https://lospec.com/pixel-art-software-list/).

 <br/>